AmpersandTarski/documentation/command-line-interface/switches.md

 ## Switches

 Switches are used at the command line as parameters to ampersand.exe Some of the switches are still experimental, while others are very useful.
+Since Ampersand-v3.5.3, it is possible to use a configuration file, reducing the need to have a lot of switches every time you use ampersand.exe.
+A configuration file can be used using the `--config` switch.

 ### Generic Program Information